MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ### Install Universal Dashboard

-This can simply be installed from the PowerShell gallery with ``` Install-Module UniversalDashboard -AcceptLicense ```.
-This installs the free community edition, there is also a very reasonably priced enterprise addition which adds more great features.
+Universal Dashboard can be installed from the PowerShell gallery with ``` Install-Module UniversalDashboard -AcceptLicense ```.
+This installs the free community edition, there is also a very reasonably priced premium licence which adds more great features including authentication.

 ## Running the dashboard

 Add the personal access token to the environment.

-The personal access token is needed to include in the headers for authorisation.
-To keep the token out of the PowerShell history, it is input via the Read-Host cmdlet.
-An alternative would be to asign the variable value directly but this would be available in the history which may not be desirable.
-It's still better than having it in plain text in the script and this could be replaced with the up and coming PowerShell secrets module or by getting the value from a secure secrets management platform such as Hashicorp Vault or Azure Key Vault.
+The personal access token is needed to include in the headers for authentication and authorisation.
+To keep the token out of the code and PowerShell history, it is input via the ``` Read-Host ``` Cmdlet to an environment variable.
+An alternative would be to assign the variable value directly but this would be available in the history which is not be desirable.
+It's still better than having it in plain text in the script and this could be replaced with the up and coming [PowerShell secrets module] or by getting the value from a secure secrets management platform such as [Hashicorp Vault] or [Azure Key Vault].

 ```powershell
 $env:pat = Read-Host